aparkgh/Snake/README.md

 2. Install the required libraries:
    - Adafruit GFX Library
    - Max72xxPanel
-3. Upload the provided code to the Arduino Uno.
+3. Upload the provided file to the Arduino Uno.

 ## How to Play
 The **snake** is controlled using the button array: